KaungPhyoThant/KaungPhyoThant/README.md

 ###

 <p align="left">👋 Hi, I'm Kaung Phyo Thant<br><br>Self-taught web developer with a background in Ethical Hacking and a passion for building real-world applications.
 I specialize in HTML, CSS, Laravel, and React.
-Currently working as a Full-Stack developer at **Ultimate Solutions Myanmar**</p>
+Currently working as a Full-Stack developer.</p>

 ###